stieler-it/charts/stable/wordpress/README.md

 The command deploys WordPress on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

+Please note that you probably want to specify a value for `mariadb.rootUser.password` and `mariadb.db.password` because new random values will be generated in the secret on each `helm upgrade` otherwise.
+Since the database password is set during initialization only, this will break the database health check and Wordpress' configuration.

 > **Tip**: List all releases using `helm list`

 ## Uninstalling the Chart